 What is the process to register online?

-To register online, visit our stem cells page on blood.ca.
-You will be asked to read through the stem cell registration information before completing a quick knowledge test to ensure you have a basic understanding of stem cell donation.
+To register online, visit blood.ca/stemcells.
+You will be asked to read through the stem cell registration information.
+Being an informed donor is a vital part of the process.

-We may be in touch by phone if we have questions about your health screening questionnaire or your registration information.
-Please note that your final eligibility rests with our staff.
+- We may contact you by phone if we have further questions about your health (based on your responses from your registration information).
+Please note that your final eligibility rests with the registry team.